-region were those related to the discovery and mining of high-quality black coal.
+Ostrava is known for its rich industrial heritage.
+For two centuries, prominent industries in the region were those related to the discovery and mining of high-quality black coal.
 Naturally, steel, chemical and mechanical engineering industries subsequently developed here.
 In combination with the restructuring of the 1990s, the overly one-dimensional economic structure of the region brought about a high rate of unemployment and social problems.

-However, it appears that Ostrava has the worst of these problems behind it.
+However, Ostrava has the worst of these problems behind it.
 Through restructuring, the region's key enterprises have managed to cope and are now thriving.
 In addition, the SME segment is being developed in the region, often with the support of the state's grant policy.
-The Ostrava area has undergone greater changes than it would appear.
-In recent years the region's dynamic growth has been spurred by foreign investments, support for science and research, and assistance for SMEs, particularly with regard to innovation.
+Since the start of the millennium, the local economy has shifted and expanded rapidly into high-tech sectors, including precision engineering and manufacturing, automotive, R&D and full range of knowledge-based industries, particularly with regard to innovation.

 SOME RELATED NETWORKS